Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing I AM

-I experienced the processing of rage against my parents who had neglected me so much as parents when I was between 1 and 7.
-I said to them, triumphantly "I exist despite you!".
+I experienced the processing of anger against my parents who had neglected me so much as parents when I was between 1 and 7.
+I triumphantly told them, "I exist in spite of you!

-This was during the single period of intense physical purging (puking) I had during all my Ayahuasca experiences.
+This was during the only period of intense physical purging (vomiting) I have had in all my ayahuasca experiences.
 Physical purging may or may not accompany these experiences.

-Then, when the rage slowly disappeared, that changed into an overpowering feeling / perception of "I AM!".
+Then, as the rage slowly disappeared, this changed into an overwhelming feeling / perception of "I AM!

-This feeling-perception of "I AM" can only be compared to the strength of sunlight against the normal feeling of "I am" as a dim light-bulb.
-I had never felt "myself" so strongly.
-I was aware of this change and marvelled at it as it was happening.
+This feeling of "I AM" can only be compared to the power of sunlight versus the normal feeling of "I am" as a dim light bulb.
+I had never felt myself so strongly.
+I was aware of this change and marvelled at it as it happened.

-It was preceded by a particular typical illumination.
+It had been preceded by a certain typical illumination.

 "A common effect is that part of the visual field being focally Illuminated.
 Typically, it is as if a, flashlight were illuminating it" (Benny Shannon, p275)

-I remember that the perception started as ego-feeling , but then generalised itself as if there was only one of these "I AM" spanning everything
+I remember that the perception began as an ego-feeling, but then generalised as if there was only one of these "I AMs" that encompassed everything.

-This experience of myself as "I AM" was continued into yet another mystical view described below.
+This experience of myself as "I AM" was continued in another mystical view described below.

 This experience is actually interesting.
 It is apparently just the opposite of the effect Ayahuasca has on the Default Mode Network (DMN).
 Ayahuasca is known to reduce the activity of the DMN to an extraordinarily strong degree.